sarthakgupta99/Slides_Tutor/REPORT.md

 ### Methodology
 To measure the quality and reliability of the agent, a qualitative evaluation was performed.
-A set of 5 questions was created based on the content of the lecture slides.
+A question was asked based on the content of the lecture slides.
-Answers were generated from both the **base Llama-2 model** and the **fine-tuned agent**.
+Answers were generated from both the **base model** and the **fine-tuned agent**.
 The responses are compared on three criteria:

 1. **Accuracy:** Is the information factually correct according to the `genetics.txt` file?